sagnikanupam/mathdsl/README.md

 # Acknowledgements

 MathDSL is a domain-specific application of the LILO codebase, which inherits from the [LAPS](github.com/CatherineWong/laps) codebase.
 We gratefully acknowledge Gabriel Grand and Lionel Wong for the use of their codebases as a foundation.
+The `socratic-tutor` folder is derived from the [ConPoLe](https://github.com/gpoesia/socratic-tutor) and [Lemma](https://github.com/gpoesia/socratic-tutor/tree/abstract) codebases, for which we would like to acknowledge the support of Gabriel Poesia and Zhening Li.

 # License